How Much Does It Cost to Get a Real Estate License in Washington?

 Over 30 private schools in Washington, along with select community colleges and universities, offer these courses both as in-person classes and online options.

-Know which method suits your schedule better by referring to our article comparing real estate classes online vs. classroom courses.
+Know which method suits your schedule better by referring to our article comparing online real estate classes vs classroom courses.

 Additionally PSI, the proctor of the real estate license exam itself, offers an exam prep kit for $17.95.